rentry/rentry.github.io/_posts/2018-08-24-a-spark-of-motivation.md

 Now, this still isn't perfect; the height, width, and the interpolation (curve) values must be such that variations in the data aren't exaggerated or diminished.

-For example, in the sparkine above, the largest value in the data is mapped to a height of `25px`.
+For example, in the sparkline above, the largest value in the data is mapped to a height of `25px`.
 If I change this value to `17px`, we can see it diminishes the visual impact of the trend compared to the instance above.

 ![sparkline with reduced height changes the visual impact of the sparkline](/assets/images/sparkline-height.png)